hasindu2008/slow5tools/docs/commands.md

    Outputs the compression method for BLOW5 output. `STR` can be `none` for uncompressed binary, `gzip` for gzip-based compression.
 This option is only effective with -t blow5 [default value: gzip].
 *  `-d STR`, `--out-dir STR`:
    Output directory where the split files will be written.
 If a name is provided, a directory will be created under the current working directory.
 Alternatively, a relative or absolute path can be provided, as long as the immediate parent directory exists (e.g., if /path/to/foo is given, /path/to should already exist).
 For prevent overwriting your data, the program will terminate with error if the provided directory name already exists and is non-empty.
+*  `r, --read-groups`:
+   Split such that each read group goes into a different file.
 *  `n, --num-reads INT`:
-   Split such that n reads are put onto a single SLOW5/BLOW5 file (based on order they appear in the original file)
+   Split such that n reads are put onto a single SLOW5/BLOW5 file (based on order they appear in the original file).
+Note that, this option works only for slow5 files with a single read group.
+Cannot be used together with -r.
+You can run with -r first to split each read groups into separate files and subsequently with -n on each file.
-*  `r, --read-groups`:
-   Split such that each read group goes into a different file. cannot be used together with -n.
 <!--
 *  `l, --list FILE`:
    Split as per the mappings given in file containing a list of readID and filename pairs.